portfoliooptimizationbook/portfoliooptimizationbook.github.io/index.md

 ## Chapters
-Work in progress, Python code coming up in the coming weeks...
+Work in progress, Python code coming up in the subsequent weeks...

 - Chapter 1 - Introduction: